The 7 Best Driving Roads in Dubai & the UAE

 Jebel Jais Mountain Road, Ras Al Khaimah

-The crown jewel of UAE driving roads.
-Jebel Jais is the highest peak in the UAE at 1,934 metres, and the road to the summit is a masterpiece of modern engineering — 30 kilometres of smooth, perfectly banked switchbacks carved into the Hajar Mountains.
+Jebel Jais is the highest peak in the UAE at 1,934 metres, and the road to the top is 30 kilometres of smooth, banked switchbacks cut into the Hajar Mountains.
+It is the best driving road in the country by a wide margin.

-The route climbs from sea level through dramatic limestone gorges with hairpin turns that beg for a responsive steering wheel.
-Pull over at the designated viewpoints to take in vistas stretching to the Arabian Gulf.
-The road is well-maintained with clear signage and guardrails throughout.
-Best driven early morning when the air is cool and the light catches the rock faces.
+The climb starts at sea level and winds through limestone gorges with tight hairpins that reward a car with decent steering feel.
+There are viewpoints along the way where you can stop and look out over the Arabian Gulf.
+The surface is excellent, signage is clear, and there are guardrails the whole way up.
+Go early in the morning when the air is cool and the light hits the rock faces properly.
 About 90 minutes from Dubai.

 Sheikh Zayed Road (E11)

-The backbone of Dubai and arguably the most famous road in the Middle East.
-This 12-lane highway cuts through the heart of the city, flanked by the world’s most dramatic skyline — Burj Khalifa, Emirates Towers, and the Museum of the Future all tower above you as you cruise.
+The main highway through Dubai and probably the most recognisable road in the Middle East.
+Twelve lanes wide, lined on both sides by the Burj Khalifa, Emirates Towers, and the Museum of the Future.

 Al Qudra Road (D63)